-SUPPORT.
-Table 8 presents the average bidder earnings in early rounds (1-5) and over all thirty rounds for each session in each treatment.
+Table 9 presents the average bidder earnings in early rounds (1-5) and over all thirty rounds for each session in each treatment.
 The last two columns report the alternative hypotheses and results of the one-tailed permutation tests for the effects of auction mechanisms and information conditions.
 The last two rows report the same information for the effects of auctioneers.

-Result 8 implies that, without auctioneers, bidders are significantly better off in a second price auction compared to a first price auction.
-The fact that auctioneers reduce bidder earnings reflects the level of reserve prices.
+We find that bidder earnings are significantly higher in a second price auction compared to a first price auction.
+The fact that auctioneers significantly reduce bidder earnings reflects the level of reserve prices.

 The last group level result we examine is efficiency.
 Following the tradition in the auction literature, we define efficiency as equal to one hundred percent if the object goes to the bidder with the higher valuation.
 We therefore measure the frequency with which the bidder with the higher valuation wins the object.
-The session level average is reported in Table 9.
+The session level average is reported in Table 10.